 |Cracks in the walls from movement||Holes in walls left by tenant removing picture hooks or shelves they had installed|

 |Water stain on carpet from rain through leaking roof or bad plumbing||Water stain on carpet caused by overflowing bath or indoor pot plants|

 A small amount of interest will be paid to you when you get your bond back.
-The majority of the income earned from the collective pool of rental bonds is used to fund a range of services that benefit all tenants, such as funding the Consumer, Trader and Tenancy Tribunal and organisations across New South Wales under the Tenants Advice and Advocacy Program.
+The majority of the income earned from the collective pool of rental bonds is used to fund a range of services that benefit all tenants, such as funding the NSW Civil and Administrative Tribunal and organisations across New South Wales under the Tenants Advice and Advocacy Program.